A client-side image map is an image divided into selectable regions defined by

 The following organizational chart is used to provide links to each director's home page.
 The text alternative for the image is “Board of Directors and related staff:”.
 Each linked

 <area> has a text alternative to identify the individual – for example, “Davy Jones: Chairman”.
+The text alternative for individuals also state their relation in the graph.

 Note: Image maps may not function correctly on some mobile devices if the coordinates for the areas are not scaled using the same proportions as the image.
 To compensate for this you could provide redundant text links on the same page.